cookesd/cuttingStock/README.md

--# cuttingStock
+# cuttingStock

--Solves cutting stock problem using column generation -Solves the column generation by solving a unbounded knapsack problem using dynamic programming (recursion)
+- Solves cutting stock problem using column generation
+- Solves the column generation by solving a unbounded knapsack problem using dynamic programming (recursion)
+- Currently solves for continuous valued number of cuts and uses rudimentary rounding up to ensure integrality
+- The solution shows the integer and non-integer solution

 - `classes` directory has two classes:
 	- `CuttingStock` class to make the cutting stock problem with a method to solve it (method is in a separate script).